plandes/mimicsid/README.md

 epochs where the loss decreases:

 1. Update the `deeplearn_model_packer:version` in `resources/app.conf`.
+2. Preprocess (see the [preprocessing](#preprocessing-step)) section.
-2. Run the script that trains the models and packages them: `src/sh/package.sh`.
+3. Run the script that trains the models and packages them: `src/bin/package.sh`.
-3. Check for errors.
+4. Check for errors and verify models: `$ ./src/bin/verify-model.py`.
+5. Don't forget to revert files `etc/batch.conf` and `resources/app.conf`.

 ## Models